AnyChart/docs.anychart.com/Maps/Labels.md

 ### Series

-In the previous paragraph we considered working with labels of the whole map.
-AnyMap allows to change the settings to the determined series if necessary.
-To set the overlapping mode we use the {api:anychart.core.map.series.Choropleth#overlapMode}overlapMode(){api} method with the series, and remember that series setting have a higher priority than the map overlap settings.
-It means that it's possible to disable all labels that overlap each other on a map but enable those for determined series.
+In the previous paragraph we have considered working with labels of the whole map.
+AnyMap allows to change the settings of the determined series if necessary.
+To set the overlapping mode use the {api:anychart.core.map.series.Choropleth#overlapMode}overlapMode(){api} method with the series, and remember that the series overlapping mode has a higher priority than the map overlapping mode.
+It means that it's possible to disable all labels that overlap each other on the whole map but enable those for determined series.

-The {api:anychart.core.map.series.Choropleth#overlapMode}overlapMode(){api} method supports the same methods as the same method for maps; moreover, if we set "null", the overlapping mode of the series inherits the behaviour from the map.
+The {api:anychart.core.map.series.Choropleth#overlapMode}overlapMode(){api} method supports the same arguments as the same method for maps; moreover, if set "null", the overlapping mode of the series inherits the behaviour from the map.

 ```
 // set the overlapping mode for the map